How to Fix Ad blocking issue & Generate Revenue from Blog?

-There is a clear need for publishers to introduce strategies to counter ad-blocking and enforce the same on a wider platform.
-The reasons for the rising popularity of ad-blockers could be anything ranging from - improved user experience, privacy, and protection against cyber crimes.
+There is a clear need for publishers to introduce strategies to counter ad blocking issue and enforce the same on a wider platform.
+The reasons for the rising popularity of ad-blockers could be anything ranging from – improved user experience, privacy, and protection against cybercrimes.
 For all it may be, the revenue of online advertisers is gravely threatened, instigating publishers to take pertinent actions.
 With that understood, let’s look a look at some tactics you can use as counteracts against ad-block users:

 “The damage is more than financial.
 It’s existential”

 Sending out notices or messages to users who’ve activated ad-blockers could help you in many ways to deal with the problem.
 WordPress, for instance, allows you to do just that with its anti-Ad blocking plugin.
 It lets you show a discrete message at the top of the page screen or a page blocking pop-up.

 Reach out to this group and politely explain the significance of ads and how ad blocking issue prevents you from generating quality content that users can enjoy for free.
 Request them to “whitelist” your site.
 Educate them on how using ad-blocking damages your website.
 Once they get aware of this fact, you’ll automatically see a vast reduction in the number of ad-blockers.
 The trick is to stimulate your users’ empathetic side, so they agree to make an exception for you.

 Here are a few example messages that you may use for your website:

 - Support Content Providers.
 Whitelist the Site

 - We do better when our advertisers do well.

 - Click or don’t Click – Don’t Block Ads.
 Use our premium service to access ad-free content